LucaNoah/hiking-in-switzerland/README.md

 I confirmed that the colors and fonts chosen are easy to read and accessible by running lighthouse in devtools.

 ![Screenshot of the website on several screen sizes](assets/images/screenshot_readme8.PNG?raw=true)

+## Deployment
+---

+The site was deployed to GitHub pages.
+The steps to deploy are:
+- In the GitHub repository, navigate to the Settings tab
+- From the source section drop-down menu, select the Master Banch
+- Once the Master Banch has been selected, the page provided the link to the completed website.

+The live link ca be found here - [Hiking In Switzerland](https://lucanoah.github.io/Portfolio-Project-1/)

+## Credits
+---

+The hero image was taken from here - [Pexels](https://www.pexels.com/)